Menu

 Dermatologists are usually the best qualified to diagnose and treat genital skin problems.

+Our consultant dermatologists are trained to help patients with genital skin conditions.
 Dr Anne Farrell has a special interest in genital skin conditions, having earned a Doctor of Medicine (MD) degree at the university of Oxford and completing postgraduate research on lichen sclerosus.
 During her research, she published extensively in a number of influential medical journals on this disorder.
 Dr Farrell has also co-founded specialist vulval dermatoses clinics at many prestigious medical centres, including the University of Wales Cardiff and St George’s teaching hospital.
 She regularly lectures on genital skin conditions at medical meetings.

 Symptoms can include mild, moderate, or severe itching or discomfort and painful intercourse.
 In the case of lichen sclerosus, the appearance of smooth white spots is common, as well as blotchy, wrinkled patches of skin.
 Some individuals may easily develop bruises or tears.
 Lichen sclerosus can also affect men and children, although it mostly commonly develops in postmenopausal women.